blake-wilson/chriswellswood.github.io/src/content/drafts/code/elm/2017_01_15_counters_reusable_view.md

 newCounter refID = CounterModel 0 refID
 ```

-We've changed it to have a reference ID, we'll need this later to be able to keep track of our counters.
-We also have a type alias for our counter ID, to help us keep track of everything and a convenience function for making a new counter.
+We've changed it to be a record with the count as before but also a reference ID.
+We'll need the reference ID later to be able to keep track of our counters.
+We also have a type alias for our counter ID, to help us keep track of everything, as well as a convenience function for making a new counter.

 Our update function has been replaced by a helper method that deals with modifying the counters: